CS21-2020-21/opentransport-api-demo/OpenTransportGuide.md

 # Open Transport Initiative APIs - Guidance for Implementation

+## Our team
+Our team consists of Ans Farooq, David O'Neill, Lewis Tse, Dominykas Meistas and Pragati Mishra and we are third-year Computing Science students at the University of Glasgow.

 ## Our background

 From October 2020 - March 2021, we have been working with the Open Transport Initiative as part of the University of Glasgow Professional Software Development Honours project.
 Our goal was to provide a proof of concept, illustrating how the Open Transport Initiative API specifications can be implemented in practice.
 Our final product is located on our GitHub repository [here]().